 A game for 1 or 2 people.
 Use the interactive version, or play with friends.
 Try to round up as many counters as possible.

-Can you fit the tangram pieces into the outline of Mai Ling?
+Can you fit the tangram pieces into the outline of Little Ming?

 Can you fit the tangram pieces into the outline of this telephone?